Andy Coughlin

-Andrew Coughlin (born 31 January 1993) is an English footballer who plays as a goalkeeper for Colwyn Bay in the Cymru North.
+Andrew Coughlin (born 31 January 1993) is an English footballer who plays as a goalkeeper.

 Career

 Tranmere Rovers

 Coughlin was born in Bootle, England.
 He started his career in the Centre of Excellence of Tranmere Rovers at the age of 15 and signed a two-year apprenticeship in the summer of 2009.
 In April 2010, Coughlin was an unused substitute for the 3–1 win over Exeter City.
 In April 2011, Coughlin signed his first professional contract, on a one-year deal.
 On 21 April 2012, Coughlin made his professional debut in a 1–1 draw with Hartlepool United.
 He was released at the end of the 2011–12 season.

 Fleetwood Town (loan)

 In November 2010, he was sent on loan to Conference side Fleetwood Town on work experience terms.
 Coughlin was signed to act as back up to Scott Davies whilst regular second choice goalkeeper Danny Hurst was out injured.
 In his loan spell Coughlin did not make an appearance for the Highbury club.